 Experiences are a writer's biggest resource.
-I'm forever learning from the things I see, feel, and smell and through my interactions.
-I like to explore both the known and the unknown; and while I create content for illustration, you will get to know me as a person as there is usually a piece of me in my writings.
-I'm very versatile in my writing and I find great pleasure in all that I write.
-And if my writings inspire a person or two, then that's a bonus.
+I'm forever learning through my interactions.
+The things I see, feel, smell and touch.
+I love to explore both the known and the unknown.
+While I create content for illustration, dramatic purposes, you will get to know me as a person as there is always a piece of me in my writings.
+I'm versatile in my writing.
+I find great pleasure in all that I write.
+And if my writings evoke a response, positive or negative, inspire a person or two, that's a bonus.

 Saturday, 15 August 2015

 Life Steered is a wonderful but sometimes heart-rending story of Sandra, an